9 Different Types of Flies in Iowa

 9. Virginia Flower Fly

-Predators still have another compelling reason to avoid this species because it flies like a Yellowjacket and is known for its aggressive defense (and offensive) stinging behavior.
+Predators still have another compelling reason to avoid this species: It flies like a Yellowjacket and is known for its aggressive defense (and offensive) stinging behavior.

 It’s typical for flies to create a loud buzzing noise when they fly.
 It seems broken because of its exceptionally flat abdomen, which can bend downward.

-Because it actively pollinates the flowers it visits, this fly is highly advantageous in the garden because it helps the plant reproduce.
+This fly is highly advantageous in the garden because it actively pollinates the flowers it visits, helping the plant reproduce.

 It has a reputation for occasionally flying close to people’s heads as if trying to communicate with them.